cgHome/homey.telemetryCollector-api/README.md

 Minimal lightweight logging for Homey Apps

-This module will be used in a Homey app to send logs to the [TelemetryCollectorApp](https://homey.app/de-ch/app/org.cflat-inc.telemetrycollector).
+This module will be used in a Homey app to send logs to the [TelemetryCollector App](https://homey.app/de-ch/app/org.cflat-inc.telemetrycollector).

 This module is implemented as a mixin pattern to simplify the use of the interface.